Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 #### Step 1 : Create the hardware design in Vivado

-Step 1.1 : Create the hardware design in Vivado using the Tcl flow.
+Step 1.1 : Creating a BDC based hardware design in Vivado using the Tcl flow.
 The Tcl files are shared in directory `hw/xsa_scripts`.
+If you want to use the flow on non-BDC design, you need to convert the non-BDC design to BDC design.
+Refer the [link](./hw/README.md) to convert non-BDC design to BDC design.

+To run the complete hardware flow for this tuotiral, use the make command:

+`make all TARGET=hw`

+Below steps help you to go through the flow step by step:

 Use the following make command to generate the Vivado project through Tcl: